chris-burgin/bnote/readme.md

 Run `bnote YYYY_MM_DD` to view the notes for that day

 ### Other Commands
-- `bnote --yesterday` to view yesterdays note
+- `bnote -y`    to view yesterdays note
 - `bnote --dir` show where notes are stored
 - `bnote --ls`  shows all notes
-- `bnote --help` lists all commands
+- `bnote -h`    lists all commands
-- `bnote --daysago 2` shows notes from x days ago
+- `bnote -d 2`  shows notes from x days ago

 ## Screenshot
 ![example](./example.png)